*This post may contain affiliate links. Read more »

 Nasu Dengaku does not freeze well due to the texture changes that occur when the dish is thawed.
 It is best enjoyed fresh or within a few days of preparation.
 In other words, you CAN freeze it, but it will be awful…

-✌️My favey dishes to serve with this heavenly creamy eggplant:
+✌️My faves to serve with this miso glazed eggplant recipe

 Ingredients